yousefis/cuda_pool/README.md

 # What is CUDA?

 CUDA is a programming API for hetregenous parallel programming.
 The idea of CUDA programming is different parts of the data can be analysed independently from each other.
-The parallel computing using CUDA is based on device+host, in which host stands for the CPU and device stands for GPU.
+The parallel computing using CUDA is based on device+host, in which host means the CPU and device means the GPU.

 ![CPU vs GPU](./images/grids.png)